adaltas/node-masson/core/proxy/configure.coffee.md

       toUrl = (secure, auth) =>
-        opts = if secure then options.secure else options scheme = if secure then "https" else 'http' url = "#{scheme}://"
+        opts = if secure then options.secure else options scheme = if secure then 'https' else 'http' url = "#{scheme}://"
         if auth
           url = "#{url}#{opts.username}" if opts.username